Oconaluftee Brown Trout:

 that are common in this

 stream.
-It is one of the best
+It’s one of the best

 brown trout stream in the park.